District Separation Information

 If enrolled and eligible, your VEBA Health Reimbursement Account (HRA) can be used to pay your post separation medical premiums before and after age 65 – including Medicare and Medicare supplement premiums.
 You may even be able to set up automatic premium reimbursement through VEBA.

 Be sure to review the retirement eligibility criteria for your DRS Plan.
 This information can be found in the Plan handbooks on the DRS website.

-Once you have made the decision to retire, you will want to contact DRS at 1-800-547-6657 or go to their website DRS Nearing Retirement to review the resources available.
+Once you have made the decision to retire, you will want to contact DRS at 1-800-547-6657 or go to their website How do I retire with DRS? to review the resources available.
 DRS also has a comprehensive Retirement Planning Checklist to help guide you through the process.